clamstew/jods/docs/scripts/README.md

 If screenshots aren't capturing the right sections:

 1. Check the component definitions in `screenshot-selectors.mjs`
-2. Verify the selectors are still valid for the current page structure
+2. Add more specific alternative selectors to help with triangulation
 3. Run with debug mode for detailed logging: `DEBUG=true pnpm screenshot:unified`